breehall/30-Day-HTML-CSS-Coding-Calendar/README.md

 I hope that you enjoy the 30 day adventure you’re about to embark on!
 Feel free to share your progress with me on [Twitter (@bytesofbree)](https://www.twitter.com/bytesofbree).
 Happy coding!

-✨ Check out the video on YouTube where I disucss the calendar and how I would it here
+✨ Check out the video on YouTube where I discuss the calendar in depth and how I would use it if I had to learn HTML & CSS from the beginning again.

 ---